04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 7. What data protection rights do I have

-Every data subject has a right of access (article 15 GDPR), a right to rectication
+Every data subject has a right of access (article 15 GDPR), a right to rectification

 (article 16 GDPR), a right to erasure (article 17 GDPR), a right to restriction of